cgosmeyer/photutils_plus/README.md

 ## Example Output Photometry File

 Here is an example of a `.mag` file from `apphot`, where "sep_out=False", so that all the aperture radii are printed in the same file for each source (3 shown in the example below).
 The header lists all the parameter settings; see the  `apphot` doc strings for more information on available parameters.
 Tools are available in the `phot_tools` module for writing and parsing these files.
+For instance, the header can be read into a dictionary.

 ```
 # PYTHON                 2.7.5           version